iyre/bl4-save-tools/README.md

 - `1.sav`, `2.sav`, etc. files represent characters (import these with the editor)
 - `profile.sav` contains global state such as black market inventory and bank contents. (the editor also works with this file)

 ## Acknowledgements
-- Decryption functionality is based on https://github.com/glacierpiece/borderlands-4-save-utility
+- Decryption functionality largely based on https://github.com/glacierpiece/borderlands-4-save-utility
+- Epic ID key derivation based on https://github.com/mi5hmash/Borderlands4SaveDataResigner
 - This project was made possible through much coaching by LLM tools.
 I'm an amateur programmer.